Is the Government Responsible for the Environmental Contamination of Your Private Property?

 How We Can Help with an Environmental Contamination Takings Claim

-Takings Lawsuits Filed in the U.S. Court of Federal Claims
+Environmental Takings Lawsuits Filed in the United States Court of Federal Claims

 For more than two decades, mctlaw has been extremely active in the United States Court of Federal Claims, continuously representing clients before the Court, working on advisory panels of the Court, and serving in leadership of the Court’s Bar Association.